-The outgoing version of Roval Rapide CLX is a non-tubeless clincher with a 51 mm front rim depth and 60 mm rear rim depth weighs in at 1400 as a set.
-If you want deep, aero wheels that are lightweight, this is your best option if you can still find it on the market.
+The outgoing version of Roval Rapide CLX is a non-tubeless clincher with a 51 mm front rim depth and 60 mm rear rim depth and weighs in at 1400 as a set.
+If you want deep, aero wheels that are lightweight, this is your best option if you can still find them on the market.

 5. Farsports Ventoux S EVO